Applying for a Student Visa for a full time programme at LSE

 Increase in the Immigration Health Surcharge from 6 February 2024

 The increase to the Immigration Health Surcharge to £776 per year of study, plus the additional time on the visa is now in place.
-This means the cost will be as follows:
+You should also be aware that if you are paying this in a non-GB Sterling currency, as with all international currency transactions, there will be an additional cost at a rate set by the UKVI.
+This is not published so we cannot accurately say what this will be.

 Undergraduate degree